LeoPag/Computer-Vision/README.md

 ## Assignment 3
 Assignement 3 tests the understanding of the principles of Camera Calibration and of the Strcture From Motion range imaging technique.
 In the first task, we first estimate the projection matrix P, with the Gold-Standard Algorithm.
 Then, using QR decomposition, we can obtain the intrinsic parameters of the calibration matrix and the extrinsic parameters: rotation matrix and translation vector.
-The second task is the development of a simple SFM algorithm, where we are asked to estimate successive camera poses with the triangulation technique.
+The second task consists in the development of a simple SFM algorithm, where we are asked to estimate successive camera poses with the triangulation technique.

 ## Assignment 4
 In the first task of the assignment, we implement the simple Ransac algorithm for model fitting (a 2D line).
 In the second task, we implement the  [PatchmatchNet](https://openaccess.thecvf.com/content/CVPR2021/papers/Wang_PatchmatchNet_Learned_Multi-View_Patchmatch_Stereo_CVPR_2021_paper.pdf), a novel and learnable cas- cade formulation of Patchmatch for high-resolution multi-view stereo.